A Quiet Meal

 The playoffs were on the night I had hosted the Edmonton dinner.
 I’m sure that’s enough said since Pittsburgh ended up winning the cup that night.
 I was cheering for the Predators – would have been nice to see Suban win it after being traded abruptly from Montreal.
 I guess that’s life though… as much as we’d like to think we are prepared for things, we quite often aren’t.
 There are things that you just can’t plan for.

-So needless to say that night there was a few guys that did not show up, but that’s the way she goes sometimes.
+So needless to say that night there were a few guys that did not show up, but that’s the way she goes sometimes.
 The men that did show up were the ones that really wanted to be there and that’s all that matters.

 Another dinner and another dessert.
 What was spectacular is that people can always get a good laugh out of themselves.
 At failing to just meet our minimum spend at the restaurant I get to say let’s have a round of desserts please – it’s a damn good chuckle for everyone.